seed-labs/seed-labs/category-software/Shellcode/arm/shellcode_arm64.md

 ## The complete code

-The complele code can be found from [./mysh.s](mysh.s).
-Its machine code can be found from [./machine_code.txt](machine_code.txt).
+The complele code can be found in [mysh.s](./mysh.s).
+Its machine code can be found in [machine_code.txt](./machine_code.txt).
-There is no zero in the machine.
+There is no zero in the machine code.
 We can compile the code and run it.
 You should be able to get a new shell.

 ```